glickmac/NLP-and-Annotation/README.md

 ## <a name="intro"></a>What is NLP?

-NLP is blah
+Natural Language Processing ([NLP](https://www.google.com/search?rlz=1C5CHFA_enUS727US727&biw=893&bih=927&ei=AWsoWuShBM-YjwPYyK-QDQ&q=what+is+natural+language+processing&oq=what+is+natural+language+processing&gs_l=psy-ab.3..0j0i20i263k1j0l7.5493.9709.0.9834.29.28.1.0.0.0.156.2686.21j7.28.0....0...1.1.64.psy-ab..0.29.2687...0i131i67k1j0i20i264k1j0i131k1j0i67k1j0i131i20i264k1j0i13k1.0.AE1jefbB4Mo) was born as the intersection of artificial intelligence and computational linguistics and focuses on human language-computer interactions.
+More specifically, NLP provides a means for developing applications that leverage linguistic structure to help computers derive meaning from human language [Cohen et al., 2014](https://books.google.com/books?hl=en&lr=&id=vXvPAgAAQBAJ&oi=fnd&pg=PR1&dq=natural+language+processing,+kevin+cohen&ots=ZG5jQaAmMO&sig=l8YRe4YXml_ceCJwnisYL6RLZ38#v=onepage&q=natural%20language%20processing%2C%20kevin%20cohen&f=false).

 ## <a name="importance"></a>Why is this important?

-NLP can help you [classify a large number of documents into categories you defined](https://burakkanber.com/blog/machine-learning-naive-bayes-1/), using Naïve Bayes.
+  * NLP can help you [classify a large number of documents into categories you defined](https://burakkanber.com/blog/machine-learning-naive-bayes-1/), using Naïve Bayes.

-NLP can help you [find how a large number of documents cluster into different categories](http://scikit-learn.org/stable/auto_examples/text/document_clustering.html) automatically, using unsupervised machine learning.
+  * NLP can help you [find how a large number of documents cluster into different categories](http://scikit-learn.org/stable/auto_examples/text/document_clustering.html) automatically, using unsupervised machine learning.

-NLP can help you generate synthetic text data to use for training or other purposes.
+  * NLP can help you generate synthetic text data to use for training or other purposes.

-"NLP can destory the world"
+  * "NLP can destory the world"

-Sentiment Classification and Trump on Twitter
+  * Sentiment Classification and Trump on Twitter